Many or all companies we feature compensate us. Compensation and editorial

 Work with your current lender

 The easiest way to convert a variable-rate HELOC to a fixed-rate HELOC is to work with your current lender.
 The details vary by lender, but many HELOC lenders have a simple process where you can request the rate lock online without involving a loan officer.
-You may be able to see what your APR, term, and monthly payments are before accepting terms.
+You may be able to see what your rate, term, and monthly payments are before accepting terms.

 If this option isn’t available, contact your lender to ask what it can do for you.